keyboard_arrow_up

 Load

-The burden forced on a motor by the driven machine.
-Often stated as the torque required to overcome the resistance of the machine it drives.
+The force or burden placed on a motor by the driven machine, often expressed as the torque needed to overcome the machine's resistance.

 Motor

-A device that takes electrical energy and converts it into mechanical energy to turn a shaft.
+A device that converts electrical energy into mechanical energy to turn a shaft.

 Relay

-A device that is effective by a variation in the conditions of one electric circuit to affect the operation of other devices in the same or another electric circuit.
+A device that uses changes in one electric circuit to control the operation of other devices, either in the same or another circuit.

 Rotor